Benjilo12/Product-Dashboard/README.md

 * Ensures consistency and accelerates development with Material Design principles.
 * MUI’s DataGrid or Table components render the product dashboard.

+***React Toast Notifications***
+* Used toast messages for actions like successful creation, update, or deletion of a product

 ***React Context API**
 * Used Context API for state management because it's lightweight and easy to understand, also good for shared global state